NHOrus/srwq-compilation/episode-41.md

 The explosions rattle against the Trilobites viewscreen like rain.
 Vindel snaps towards the sensors officer.
 "What's happening?
 Who is attacking?!"

-"Sir, I'm picking up several hundred small mechanised units...They appeared using some from of teleportation!
+"Sir, I'm picking up several hundred small mechanised units...
+They appeared using some from of teleportation!
 Patterns are consistent with the data from the Raioh, they're AGX-01s!"

 Vindel stares at the battle unfolding in front of him.
 "The Balmarians..."
-BSRaven !!pZhu/eJf6iW Wed 10 Mar 2010 23:18:06 No.4678719 Report
->>4678683
-We gotta test the prototype, naturally.

-Seperating Chain Zankantous don't just work by magic, Machine Cells or no.
-BSRaven !!pZhu/eJf6iW Wed 10 Mar 2010 23:19:06 No.4678724 Report
-Quoted By: >>4678734
->>4678717
-Oh hell.

-Dumi's arranged for those we didn't take to be toasted.
-Stealthyboy !fchRKomfls Wed 10 Mar 2010 23:20:06 No.4678734 Report
-Quoted By: >>4678749 >>4678755 >>4678756
->>4678724
-No, this was Bet giving us a distraction like she said she'd do.
-Goddamn Sandwitches Wed 10 Mar 2010 23:21:06 No.4678740 Report
->>4678717

-...
-Ah FUCK.
-Guess we know what Dumi meant now by "cutting the last tie..."
-Anonymous Wed 10 Mar 2010 23:21:06 No.4678749 Report
->>4678734

-Does this mean we actually have chance to get Russel and Ibis with us?
-A rescue operation???
-Goddamn Sandwitches Wed 10 Mar 2010 23:22:06 No.4678755 Report
->>4678734
-Or it could be you know part of the plan we talked about earlier...

-I feel like an idiot now...
-Zeta Zaku Wed 10 Mar 2010 23:22:06 No.4678756 Report
-Quoted By: >>4678762
->>4678734
-Which turned out to be unnecessary.
-I think Laodekia is having another one of his "brilliant" ideas.

-Or this could be Euzeth's doing, which would be far, far worse.
-Anonymous Wed 10 Mar 2010 23:22:06 No.4678759 Report
-Quoted By: >>4678771 >>4678785
->>4678717
-I am totally cool with the Shadow Mirrors getting ganked.
-Lord Guilford !UuMJgvNa0Y Wed 10 Mar 2010 23:23:06 No.4678762 Report
->>4678756
-...god damn the Balmarians are a clusterfuck.
-Goddamn Sandwitches Wed 10 Mar 2010 23:24:06 No.4678771 Report
->>4678759
-I would be fine with it as well...
-If Rand and Kai weren't with them.
-Stealthyboy !fchRKomfls Wed 10 Mar 2010 23:27:06 No.4678785 Report
->>4678759
-I'm not.
-While Vindel is a cunt that we're going to remove eventually, most of the others are good people.
-Like Brooklyn, for one.
-Haken Browning !zHe7DH816A Wed 10 Mar 2010 23:28:06 No.4678794 Report
->spend two hours dealing with a particularly scatterbrained customer, then another hour for late lunch break
->return to /m/, read >>4678331
->But if we go to the actual Endless Frontier...I will get things wrong.
-I will misinterpret many things.
-And I will end up making Haken cry.
-And you don't want me to make Haken cry, do you /m/?

-But...but...YOUR STRENGTH HAS ALREADY MADE ME CRY

-...Also, I'm going to have to respectfully decline any sort of shop-outs for writing EF-based arcs of SRWQ.
-Keeping the cosmology/chronology of both my cleanfic and fapfic straight is taxing enough as is.
-Sciencegar Sciencebolt Wed 10 Mar 2010 23:31:06 No.4678809 Report
-Quoted By: >>4678820 >>4678821 >>4678823 >>4678827 >>4678842 >>4678876 >>4678903
+---

-SRWQ Special Mission: Baranquest
+###SRWQ Special Mission: Baranquest

 You are Baran Doban, royal guard of the Princess Armana, currently operating as combat commander of the Aerogater forces of the Neviim.
 With from your agent Bet Barshem, you've coordinated an attack on the united forces of the Shadow Mirrors and Divine Crusaders, dissident groups opposed to the planets proper government.
 Commander Laodicea has determined that their threat must end, so that the pro-alien factions on the planet become strong enough to allow the Balmarian survivors to settle on Earth

-You have at your command 420....no, a bunch of the dumb things got themselves destroyed by static defenses...392 Megillots, 35 Zecheriah drones, 5 Ezekiels piloted by Barshem clones, Luria in her Shemuel, and your Bemidoban, pride artefact of your family line.
+You have at your command 420... no, a bunch of the dumb things got themselves destroyed by static defenses...392 Megillots, 35 Zecheriah drones, 5 Ezekiels piloted by Barshem clones, Luria in her Shemuel, and your Bemidoban, pride artefact of your family line.
 Your data on the targets in incomplete, but Bet Barshem has identified which pilots are of note.
 The Aerogater mechs are equipped with capture devices, so that these valuable individuals can be saved, and bloodshed minimised.

 You're not entirely happy with this mission, but really, compared to the other options, doing the EFAs dirty work for them isn't the worst of options.
 And if you can turn some of these warriors to the Balmar side, without resorting to that disgusting Judecca thing, you can build up your retinue once again.
 All these Barshem clones are starting to creep you out...